 Last week, one of the greats passed on.

 No, I’m not referring to J.D.
 Salinger, although he was also one.
 I’m talking about Howard Zinn – historian, writer, and social justice activist.
 He is the author of the quintessential book that changed my life, the People’s History of the United States.
-If you haven’t read it, whether you are American or not, it will without a doubt re-frame everything you thought you knew about world history since the Declaration of Independence.

 In a 2004 interview passed along from BNT writer Daniel Harbecke, Zinn discusses his beliefs around whether or not the desire to kill is a part of human nature:

 Essentially, from his own experience in the Air Force to the vast research on history and anthropology that he focused much of his work on, Zinn could not accept the idea that young men, in particular, have a “desire or thrill” to go to war.
 Instead of humans possessing a “killing instinct”, he believes that leaders use complex tactics to get a population behind war.

 Zinn questions, why would we need a draft if we have the spontaneous urge to kill?
 Propaganda through media outlets, whether that means the intricate placement and timing of code alerts and Bin Laden references, or men being sent by horse to towns throughout the land to espouse the government’s message, goes far to shift the perspective of a group of people (read: instills fear).

 For those who don’t jump on that bandwagon, there is coercion punishable by jail time, otherwise known as the draft.